KellanChilders/CMSC516-Task-12/README.txt

 *******************************************************************
 Word2Vec Implementation:
-This approach attempts to look at the relatedness between the two warrants and the claim.
-The hypothesis is that a warrant following the emotion of the claim would be more likely to be authored by the same individual.
+This approach attempts to look at the relatedness between the two warrants, the reason, and the claim.
+The hypothesis is that the rhetoric, idiolect, and sentiment will be consistent in a cohesive argument.

 Algorithm:
 1. Load the dataset, and separate it into claim (everything except warrants & tag), warrants, and true tag.
 2. Find the unigrams for each warrant and claim and use these as the warrants and claims from now on.
-2. Remove shared words from each claim (if a word.
+3. Remove words common to each warrant.
-3. Replace n't with not.
+4. Replace n't with not.
-4. Train a word2vec network using the GoogleNews corpus.
+5. Train a word2vec network using the GoogleNews corpus.
-5. For each argument
+6. For each argument
-	1) Use the word2vec model to embed each word in the warrants and claim.
+	1) Use the word2vec model to generate word embeddings for the "pretext" (reason+claim) and each warrant.
 	2) Sum together the word vectors in the claim and warrants, leaving each as a single vector.
 	3) Normalize the claim and warrant vectors so they are each of magnitude 1.
-6. Train a neural network composed of two layers of 128 neurons each and a softmax output layer
+7. Train a neural network composed of an input layer, two ReLU layers of 128 neurons each and a softmax binary output layer.
+	1) The word embeddings (each of length N) for pretext, warrant 1, and warrant 2 are concatenated, creating an 3Nx1 "image" of the arguments to be fed to the input layer.
-    1) Split dataset into 10 folds for cross validation.
+    2) Dataset is split into 10 folds for cross-validation.
-    2) Test on each fold left out.
+    3) Test on each fold left out.

 Executing the program:
 Run python3 evaluator.py or runit.sh